IsaacNicholls1/TheAiTeam/README.md

 This page features some information to the user about the site, the developers and a cta button at the bottom to return users to the main page in ordere to play our games.

 ## Games Pages
-These are the pages on our site where we wish the user to go
+These are the pages on our site where we wish the user to go - therefore there is a CTA buttonon the homepage to get to these.
+They are the pages where users will find and play the games they like.

 ## Contact page
 This page is a simple contact form page with a header and the chance to get in contact with our site via a contact form.
 Some information to users is provided above the form, and everything is styled in the same styling as the rest of the site.

+## Privacy Policy and t&c's
+These are essential pages to have, to outline the legal terms and conditions and privacy policy and are styled the same as the rest of the site.

 ## Header and Footer
 The header and footer have been kept the same throughout the site - styled simply with the same font from Font awesome and the spacing and colours all the same.